MokobiaJoan/DungeonExplorer/docs/architecture/usage_scenarios.md

 6. Combat Encounter:
    - The player encounters an enemy in the room.
    - The engage() method of the Combat class is called to start the combat.
-   - During the player's turn, the player uses the useShield() method of the Warrior class to block damage.
+   - During the player's turn, the player uses any of its abilities(methods) in combat.
    - The enemy takes its turn, and the combat continues until the enemy is defeated.

 #### Ending the Game